Methodology

-The AISA Rubric: 5 Dimensions of AI Proficiency
+The AISA Rubric: 5 Dimensions, 11 Criteria

 Why These Five Dimensions

 Most AI skill frameworks fall into one of two traps.
 They either reduce proficiency to a single axis — "Can this person write good prompts?" — or they enumerate dozens of micro-skills that are impossible to assess reliably.
-We designed AISA's rubric to capture the minimum viable set of dimensions that, together, predict whether someone can do useful, responsible work with AI systems.

 Dimension 1: Prompting & Communication (23%)